 How Noisy the Actual Street Is: You will want to visit the property at different times of the day and listen for consistent noises.
 Is there a lot of traffic on the street?
 Are pedestrians constantly walking in front of the property?
 Is there a school right across the street?
 Does a neighbor have a dog that barks at all hours of the day?

-How Loud the Noise Is Inside the Apartment: You will want to keep all windows in the property closed, then listen for noise from the street.
+How Loud the Noise Is Inside the Apartment: You will want to keep all the windows in the property closed, then listen for noise from the street.
 You can wait for a car to pass or even have someone go outside and yell up at you and then speak at a normal volume.
 Use your judgment to determine if the property has good sound protection or if you can hear even the slightest whisper from outside.

 Check Noise Levels Between Apartments:

 To determine noise levels between apartments, stay in one apartment and have someone walk overhead or next door, depending on the layout of your property.
 This will help determine the amount of noise created by everyday activities like walking.
 Next, have the individual speak normally, speak loudly and play music so you can see how much sound comes through.